 To identify the needs of different employment uses further, analysis of the floorspace capacity of each new allocation and extant permissions has been completed.
 The analysis follows the same approach from the 2014 Study, using a plot ratio 0.4ha and a 30:30:30 split between B1a/b, B1c/B2 and B8 classes.
 The exception to applying this method is when floorspace areas or a specific land use split is available for a site.
-If this is the case the floorspace figures for a site are added into each B class total directly or the unique split is used in place of the 30:30:30 standard.
-Floorspace areas for the extant permissions are from the Borough's monitoring data.
+If this is the case, the floorspace figures for a site are added to each B class total directly or the unique split is used in place of the 30:30:30 standard.
+In total, the new and carried over allocations are estimated to have a combined floorspace capacity of 160,470sq.m (Table 4.4).